v3ceban/nvchad-config/README.md

 # NvChad-Config

-My custom config for [NeoVim](https://neovim.io/) with [NvChad](https://nvchad.com/) and some other plugins.
+My custom configuration for [NeoVim](https://neovim.io/) uses [NvChad](https://nvchad.com/) as the base and includes some additional plugins to enhance its basic functionality.

-The purpose of the config is to keep the default NvChad configurations while providing extra features and language support for my personal stack.
+The purpose of this configuration is to retain the default NvChad settings while adding extra features and language support specific to my personal stack.

-The config can be used as-is and does not require any additional setup or configuration (except for uncommenting some lines in configs/overrides.lua file, as some Mason plugins are not supported by ARM architectures).
+The configuration can be used as is and does not require any additional setup or configuration.
+Some lines for the Mason table in `configs/overrides.lua` are commented out because these plugins are not supported by ARM processors.
+If this issue does not apply to your case, you may want to uncomment those lines.

 ## Installation